-Building teams is challenging, building them when your budget is under scrutiny is even more difficult.
+Building teams is challenging, building them when your hiring process costs or budget are under scrutiny is even more difficult.
 The cost of your hiring process can easily become inflated as job boards are added to the standard advertising package and time-to-hire becomes longer with specialist roles in new places.

 While sticking to the way things have always been done can seem like a fail-proof path, it can also be costing you valuable time and money.
 Processes that worked for you in the past may be outdated for your current talent acquisition strategy.
 Investments that seemed beneficial a couple years ago may no longer be yielding the right returns.